Raoul du Toit: Works

-In 1985, Du Toit was designated as a Scientific Officer for the IUCN (International Union for Conservation of Nature) African Elephant and Rhino Specialist Group, moving away from his prior professional focus on carrying out Environmental Impact Assessments.
+In 1982, du Toit undertook post-graduate training at the University of Cape Town, he is a biologist with degrees in zoology and environmental studies.
+In 1985, he was designated as a Scientific Officer for the IUCN (International Union for Conservation of Nature) African Elephant and Rhino Specialist Group, moving away from his prior professional focus on carrying out Environmental Impact Assessments.
 In 1988, du Toit developed a WWF project to investigate the condition of black rhinos in the Zambezi Valley and remained a Project Executant with WWF until 2009.
 In 1990, du Toit was assigned from WWF to the Zimbabwean Department of National Parks and Wildlife Management, where he labored for seven years to commence and execute the Rhino Conservancy Project in Zimbabwe (funded by the Beit Trust, through WWF).
 This project required establishing practical rhino breeding groups in the semi-arid Lowveld region of Zimbabwe, blending game ranches into vast conservancies to provide sufficient habitat, setting up protection and monitoring systems, and aiding in addressing the persistent economic and political obstacles to these private sector projects.

 He transformed the southern areas of Zimbabwe which were cattle ranching areas into wildlife land in order to create a long-term enabling environment for rhino conservations, to spread burden away from the state and encourage tourism.

 Presently, the black rhinoceros populace in the Lowveld area has been stabilized due to the efforts that du Toit has coordinated.
 Even though the disturbance that has endangered rhinoceros populations in the southern part of Zimbabwe since 2000, there are currently 350 black rhinoceroses in the area.